jlreedNIC/robotics_II/README.md

-# robotics_II
+# Robotics II
-location for labs and assignments given for CS 454/554 Robotics II at U of I
+Location for labs and assignments given for CS 454/554 Robotics II at U of I.